This blog may contain affiliate links. Read our disclosure policy for more info.

 Where to Stay in Miraflores, Peru

-Selina Miraflores – Selina have hostels all over Latin America and I’ve personally stayed in lots of them.
-The Selina in Miraflores is a beautiful hostel in a great location with dorm beds starting from $7 USD per night.
+Selina Miraflores – Selina has hostels all over Latin America and I’ve personally stayed in lots of them.
+The Selina in Miraflores is a beautiful hostel in a great location with dorm beds starting from $29 USD per night.
 You can book the Selina on either Booking.com or Hostelworld.

-Larq’a Park Rooms – This beautiful hotel is almost a budget option that’s great value for money and has amazing reviews.
+Larq’a Park Rooms – This beautiful hotel with an on-site bar and a daily continental breakfast is an option with great reviews that’s money priced on the lower end of a mid-range budget.
 The location is right next to Parque Kenedy and the rooms are modern, clean, and comfortable.
+It’s an exceptional value for money.

 Tierra Viva Miraflores Centro – This hotel is my top pick in Miraflores, Lima.
-The hotel has a 9.5 on Booking.com, is perfectly located, comes with either a king bed or two singles, is clean, includes breakfast, and is only $60 USD per night.
+The hotel has a solid 9.2 on Booking.com and is perfectly located, comes with either a king bed or two singles, is clean, and includes breakfast.
+The 24-hour front desk staff will be more than happy to arrange a shuttle service for you to get to places that are a bit further away.
+The best part is that it is only $71 USD per night.

-JW Marriott Hotel Lima – The Marriott Hotel Lima is located right behind the Larcomar shopping center with amazing views of the ocean.
+JW Marriott Hotel Lima – The Marriott Hotel Lima is located right behind the Larcomar shopping center with amazing views of the sea.
 The location is perfect!
-The rooms are luxurious and has everything you’d expect from a Marriott Hotel.
+The rooms are luxurious and have everything you’d expect from a Marriott Hotel including top-class service.
+They serve both Peruvian and Asian fusion dishes at their restaurant.
+Prices average around $237 USD a night.

-Belmond Miraflores Park – This hotel is located near the Marriott and has the same amazing sea views.
-The rooms are very luxurious and well furnished.
-This place is pure luxury but that is reflected in the price tag!
+Belmond Miraflores Park – This hotel is located near the Marriott and has the same amazing sea views that you can see from select rooms or the panoramic pool.
+At some point, make sure to pamper yourself at the spa!
+The rooms are very luxurious and well-furnished.
+This place is pure luxury but that is reflected in the price tag which averages around $495 USD a night!

 So there it is, 19 fun things to do in Miraflores, Peru that prove you don’t need to venture far from your hotel to have a good time in Lima!
 If you have any questions or comments, be sure to leave them below and we will get back to you!